ImAltair1/ImAltair1/README.md

 - I’m @ImAltair1.
 Currently getting licensed in Math Applied to Technology and Business in ISEL.
 - I’m interested in gaming, programming.
 - Currently learning Python, R.
-- How to reach me:
--   Email: gonca849@gmail.com

 <!---